Introduction

 Never forget about the pre-onboarding phase.
 This step will make or break your new hire’s first day.
 Here are some actions you’ll want to take before they walk through that door.

 - Send a welcome email.
 When an applicant accepts a job offer, reach out and give them all the details they need to prepare for their first day.
 When is the start date?
-Who will be involved in onboarding?
+Who is involved in onboarding?
 Who is their primary point of contact?
-A recipient should have these answers after reading your email.
+A recipient should have these answers after reading your welcome email.

 - Build team connections.
 If you can encourage the team to connect with a new employee on LinkedIn, do it.
 You’ll help the employee recognize some faces, spur excitement and makes that first day just a little less stressful.